sandpolis/docs/docs/tutorials/getting_started.md

 sudo systemctl enable docker
 ```

-## Installing the Viewer
+## Installing a Client
-There are several official viewer applications that can be used to connect to a server.
+There are several official client applications that can be used to connect to a server.
 Not all of them have the same capabilities, so choose the variant that meets your needs.

 ### Sandpolis for iOS
 The Sandpolis iOS application can be installed from the App Store and supports iPhone and iPad devices running iOS 13.0 or greater.

 !!! warning
 	The iOS app optionally uses Google's [Firebase platform](https://firebase.google.com) for user authentication.
-If you avoid Google products, just login to your servers manually without creating an account.
+If you want to avoid Google's tracking, just login to your servers manually without creating an account.

 #### Create an account
-Your account allows you to save multiple servers for easy access and enables several features not possible with other viewer applications.
+Your account allows you to save multiple servers for easy access and enables several features not possible with other client applications.

 ### Sandpolis Android application
 Coming soon...

-### Sandpolis Desktop Viewer
+### Sandpolis Desktop Client
 Coming soon...

-## Installing the Client
+## Installing the Agent

 ### With the universal installer GUI
-If you have the mobile application, you can scan the QR code in the universal installer to automatically associate the client with the correct server.
+If you have the mobile application, you can scan the QR code in the universal installer to automatically associate the agent with the correct server.

-### Generate a client installer
+### Generate an agent installer
-The desktop viewer can generate customized installers that can be used to install the client on any machine.
+The desktop client can generate customized installers that can be used to install the agent on any machine.